profdc9/ISACard/README.md

 This is a simple card that provides two SD cards as mass storage devices on PC compatibles in an ISA slot.
 This design is an adaptation of the Apple II version of the card (<https://www.github.com/profdc9/Apple2Card>).
 For building in the future, it is designed to use only the most common chips: 74HCT32, 74HCT86, 28C64B/27C128/28C256, 82C55A, and ATMEGA328P.
 It does not use Compactflash format as that is a rather uncommon memory card format at the time of this writing (Oct 2025).
 The SD card interface is not as fast as a Compactflash card, however, being read through SPI.
 Hopefully, the components to build this board will be available for many years to come to retro enthusiasts.

 There is also a 10 pin SPI port to connect an external Wiznet 5500 Ethernet port.
-A simple packet driver needs to be written to interface this to the MSDOS TCP/IP stacks.
+A simple packet driver is written to interface this to the MSDOS TCP/IP stacks as described below.

 The Arduino firmware (in the ISA2Arduino directory) communicates through the 8255 bidirectional parallel port to the ISA bus.
 It can expose a SD card either as a single raw block device, or it can use an image file on a FAT16/32 filesystem on the SD card as the block device.
 Block device image files are named `BLKDEVXX.IMG` where XX is a hexadecimal number between 01h and 0FFh denoting the file number.
 The default (and fallback) is to use `BLKDEV01.IMG` on the SD card in SLOT 1 if it is formatted for a FAT FS.
 There is a MSDOS COM file called "SETBLKDV" that sets the block device number to both SD slots, with the format being: